What it’s like to finish the UTMB

 In the UTMB, over 2,000 runners attempt the 166KM (104 mile) course with its impressive 9,400 meters (31K feet) of elevation gain.
 That’s nearly a 10KM race of VERTICAL!
-The time limit is 46 hours and the athletes’ finishing times will span the unbelievable 21 hours to the very edge of the 46-hour cut-off.
-Most will finish beyond 30 hours … few will sleep, many will hurt, perhaps 1/3 won’t finish.
-Hopefully all the runners will experience the awakening of the soul brought out by the mountains, the physical and mental challenge and the camaraderie.
-I wish them an experience of a lifetime!
+The time limit is 46 hours and the athletes’ finishing times span the unbelievable 21 hours to the very edge of the 46-hour cut-off.
+Most who finish, will do so beyond 30 hours … few will sleep, many will hurt, often 1/3 won’t finish.
+Hopefully all the runners experience the awakening of the soul brought out by the mountains, the physical and mental challenge and the camaraderie.

 - A Journey Starts